WZLHQ/espnet/egs2/pefts/asr1/README.md

 - (TODO) Then, we replace some files with **.

 ## 3 Usage on VS Code
-We create a "PEFTs" branch from the master branch.
-And in "PEFTs" branch, we create a new recipe named "pefts" in which all the experiments are conducted.
+In the master branch, we create a new recipe named "pefts" in which all the experiments are conducted.
 So the usage is as follows:
-1. Checkout to "PEFTs" branch
-2. Open <espnet-root>/egs2/pefts/asr1 in VS Code
+1. Open <espnet-root>/egs2/pefts/asr1 in VS Code
-3. Set soft links as follows:
+2. Set soft links as follows:
 ```bash
 cd <espnet-root>/egs2/pefts/asr1
 ln -s your/data/dir data